 Looking for ways to limit your sugar intake?
 Good news!
 Reducing sugar doesn’t mean reducing flavour.
-Whether it’s a family favourite or a brand new recipe, consider some of these recipe “make over” ideas for a healthier you.
+Whether it’s a family favourite or a brand new recipe, consider some of these recipe “make over” ideas for a more nutritious choice.

 Canadians consume added sugars mostly in processed and pre-packaged products, including cakes, cereals, yogurts and sweetened beverages.
-Too much sugar can add too many calories, which may lead to weight gain.
+Too much sugar can add too many added calories.
 Sugar can be part of healthy food choices in moderation.
-It is important to limit eating foods that have high amounts of sugar with little or no other nutritional value.

 There are many forms of sugar.
 Honey, brown sugar and white sugar all provide the same amount of calories.
-Sugar is also naturally found in many fruit and vegetables.
+Sugar is also naturally found in many fruits and vegetables.
+Learn more about sugar here.

 Canada’s Food Guide recommends limiting our added sugar intake.
 This includes the sugars we use when preparing our meals.